MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/observability.md

 In addition to the key considerations, seek to better understand how these points might influence your monitoring plan for your organization.

 - **Minimum viable product (MVP):** Let the plan define what success looks like for the minimum viable product.
 In other words, what is initially needed to go live, and can we measure success on this?
-After you are live, you continue to evolve the monitoring solution to maximize value.
+After you're live, you continue to evolve the monitoring solution to maximize value.

 - **Secure your monitoring data:** Security is a crucial aspect for every organization and team today.
-Make sure you are educated and know the guardrails, or let experts guide you so you don't add risk to your monitoring solutions, for example, by exposing sensitive monitoring data in logs.
+Make sure you're educated and know the guardrails, or let experts guide you so you don't add risk to your monitoring solutions, for example, by exposing sensitive monitoring data in logs.

-- **Consider tie-ins with Microsoft 365:**  Any good plan considers your Azure tenant with Microsoft 365 as a significant component.
+- **Consider Microsoft 365:**  Any good plan considers your Azure tenant with Microsoft 365 as a significant component.
 Microsoft 365 depends on Azure AD, and Azure Monitor provides Microsoft 365 integration with endpoint management.

 - **Observability wins:** Focus on total visibility before focusing on alerting, as alerting both is a cost, and can quickly lead to alert fatigue.